 For hydrogen stations, dispensing capacity in kilograms per day and the electrical demand in kilowatts.

-Fleet owners with multiple sites where vehicles are domiciled must submit a copy of each site’s infrastructure capacity evaluation from the utility or a third-party licensed professional electrical engineer with the information required to be submitted in sections 2013.2(c)(2); and
+Fleet owners with multiple sites where vehicles are domiciled shall submit a copy of each site’s infrastructure capacity evaluation from the utility or a third-party licensed professional electrical engineer with the information required to be submitted in sections 2013.2(c)(2); and

-Submit the TRUCRS identification number for the fleet, and the VIN of the ICE vehicles being replaced that are domiciled at the site location experiencing the delay.
-In granting or denying the extension request, the Executive Officer will rely on the information submitted by the applicant and utilize their good engineering judgement to determine whether the information meets the criteria in section 2013.2(c)(2).
+Submit the TRUCRS identification number for the fleet, and if applicable, the VIN of the ICE vehicles being replaced that are domiciled at the site location experiencing the delay.
+In granting or denying the extension request, the Executive Officer shall rely on the information submitted by the fleet owner and utilize their good engineering judgement to determine whether the information meets the criteria in section 2013.2(c)(2).

 ZEV Purchase Exemptions.
-Fleet owners may request exemptions as specified in section 2013.1(f)(4) or 2013.6(g)(5) to purchase a new ICE vehicle if a needed configuration is not available to purchase as a ZEV or NZEV under either the ZEV Purchase Exemption List of section 2013.2(d)(1) or the ZEV Purchase Exemption Application of section 2013.2(d)(2).
+Fleet owners may request exemptions as specified in section 2013.1(f)(4) or 2013.6(f)(5) to purchase a new ICE vehicle if a needed configuration is not available to purchase as a ZEV or NZEV under either the ZEV Purchase Exemption List of section 2013.2(d)(1) or the ZEV Purchase Exemption Application of section 2013.2(d)(2).

-ZEV Purchase Exemption List.
-The Executive Officer will establish and maintain a list of vehicle configurations on the CARB Advanced Clean Fleets webpage at https://ww2.arb.ca.gov/our-work/programs/advanced-clean-fleets no later than January 1, 2025.
-That list will specify vehicle configurations that are not available to purchase as ZEVs or NZEVs and the date the exemption expires for listed configurations determined to be available to purchase as specified in section 2013.2(d)(2)(G).
-The list will include the configurations specified in section 2013.2(d)(1)(A).
-The Executive Officer will rely on the information submitted and gathered in section 2013.2(d)(2) and utilize their good engineering and business judgement to determine if the information establishes that the criteria in sections 2013.2(d)(2)(C) through (G) are met when determining whether to add a vehicle configuration to the list or to identify the expiration date for a vehicle configuration on the list.
-The list will not include the following configurations: pickups, any buses, box trucks, vans, or any tractors.
-Fleet owners may purchase a new ICE vehicle of the same configuration and weight class as one on the list as specified in sections 2013.1(f)(4) or 2013.6(g)(5), report the purchase as specified in section 2013.3(g), and keep records as specified in section 2013.4(e), and CARB will recognize that vehicle as having met the criteria for the exemption.
+ZEV Purchase Exemption Streamlined List.
+The Executive Officer shall establish a list of vehicle configurations on the CARB Advanced Clean Fleets webpage at https://ww2.arb.ca.gov/our-work/programs/advanced-clean-fleets no later than January 1, 2025, and maintain it thereafter.
+That list shall specify vehicle configurations that are not available to purchase as ZEVs or NZEVs and the date the exemption expires for listed configurations determined to be available to purchase as specified in section 2013.2(d)(2)(G).
+The list shall include the configurations specified in section 2013.2(d)(1)(A).
+The Executive Officer shall rely on the information submitted and gathered in section 2013.2(d)(2) and utilize their good engineering judgement to determine if the information establishes that the criteria in sections 2013.2(d)(2)(C) through (G) are met when determining whether to add a vehicle configuration to the list or to identify the expiration date for a vehicle configuration on the list.
+The list shall not include the following configurations: any buses, box trucks, vans, or any tractors.
+Fleet owners may purchase a new ICE vehicle of the same configuration and weight class as one on the list as specified in sections 2013.1(f)(4) or 2013.6(f)(5), report the purchase as specified in section 2013.3(g), and keep records as specified in section 2013.4(f), and CARB shall recognize that vehicle as having met the criteria for the exemption.

 Configurations List.
-The list will include an evaluation of the following vehicle configurations: Bucket truck, boom truck, dump truck, flatbed truck, stake bed truck, front-loader refuse compactor truck, side-loader refuse compactor truck, rear-loader refuse compactor truck, refuse roll-off truck, service body truck, street sweeper, tank truck, tow truck, water truck, car carrier truck, concrete mixer truck, concrete pump truck, crane, drill rig, vacuum truck.
+The list shall include an evaluation of the following vehicle configurations: Bucket truck, boom truck, dump truck, flatbed truck, stake bed truck, front-loader refuse compactor truck, side-loader refuse compactor truck, rear-loader refuse compactor truck, refuse roll-off truck, service body truck, street sweeper, tank truck, tow truck, water truck, car carrier truck, concrete mixer truck, concrete pump truck, crane, drill rig, vacuum truck, digger derrick, combination vacuum-jetter truck, jetter truck, and Class 2b and 3 pickup trucks.